New Book Release! Straight from the Source: A Tune-Based Approach to Learning Jazz Improvisation

 Prior to the pandemic, I played this public service announcement to my undergraduate students in the Fall of 2019.

 It offers a chilling narrative, and while this PSA offers no solutions, it certainly prompts further discussion on the topic.
 I’ve also considered the mental well-being of school shooters.
 After all, who in their right mind would walk into a school with the intent of murder?
 People have asked, “Is it a gun issue or a mental health issue?”
-While I wrestle with that question, Vernon et al. (2019) revealed school shooters usual share the following traits:
+While I wrestle with that question, Vernon et al. (2019) revealed school shooters usually share the following traits:

 Social Isolation